-From creamy horseradish sauce to dreamy au jus to buttery dipping sauces, this list has something for everyone.
+From creamy horseradish sauce to dreamy au jus to buttery dipping sauces, this list of sauces for prime rib has something for everyone.
 Even your pickiest eater!

 Prime Rib Roast

 Check out our collection of standing rib roasts to choose from.
 You can’t go wrong when you pick any of these bad boys.
+All of them pair well with any prime rib sauce.
 The first listed is one of the oldest and highly rated recipes online!
 Read the reviews!
 We’ve had readers make this recipe for the last 10+ years.

 Of course the foundation of the flavor profile starts with a great dry rub!!
 Check out our popular prime rib rub recipe.
 This dry rub is loaded with sliced garlic, rosemary, thyme, onion powder, garlic powder, black pepper and kosher salt.

 Feel free to replace the dried herbs with fresh herbs, if that’s what you prefer to use.